 We do have a plan to eventually raise a couple of larger breed pigs to make into bacon and ham, although that may now have to be taken under advisement.
 Soon after the arrival of the piglets we sat — proud piggy-parents — watching the girls enthusiastically chow-down on loquats.
 As juice dripped off their little chins, and happy grunting filled the air, the Forbearing Husband turned to me.
 ‘I don’t think I’ll be able to eat pork ever again’ he confided sheepishly.

-That’s certainly something, coming from a man who when brunching at a cafe habitually orders meals that include bacon.
-I wonder how long he can manage without a slice of bacon and egg pie!
+That’s certainly something, coming from a man who when brunching at a cafe habitually orders meals that include meat from a pig.
+I wonder how long he can manage without bacon and egg pie?

 Now don’t worry, I haven’t forgotten about the sheep.
 I’ll be back soon to fill you in on all the woolly gossip.
 I know that Nurse Jenny for one is probably raring to find out about our potential for creating hand spun knitting wool.